tanjimin/C.Origami/README.md

 ### Genomic Features

 You will need a bigwig file of the corresponding **atac** and **ctcf chip** sequence peaks.
 We recommend using [Seq-N-Slide](https://igordot.github.io/sns/) pipeline for processing raw fastqs into bigwigs using the `atac` or `chip` route.
-Please refer to this [guide](https://github.com/tanjimin/C.Origami/tree/main/src/corigami/preprocessing/README.md) for reference.
+Please refer to this [guide](https://github.com/tanjimin/C.Origami/tree/main/src/corigami/preprocessing/README.md).

 ### Hi-C data